Georgette-Lumbe/traineesportal/TESTING.md

 * As a first time user, I want to be able to easily navigate throughout the site to find content

+    - At the top left, there is a logo which leads user back to the landing page with one click.

     - At the top right, there is a navbar buttons which leads user to each the main options of the site back to the in one click.

     - On each box, there are text as Read More, Notes, assignmenets an task lists that allow the user to go anywhere he wants.